The Netherlands has about 5,000 traffic light controllers (TLCs), of which 350 now are iTLC (intelligent traffic light controllers).

 Live traffic data

-Sie können read the complete article on the NRC site.
+Sie können read a more detailed article on the NRC website on this topic.